malcprentice/malcprentice.github.io/Project-JobInterviews.md

     * x = conscientious, hard working, organised, responsible, flexible etc.
     * Do you have good X skills
     * customer service, organisation, communication, interpersonal
+* Practical questions
+    * Where/When would you like to work?
+    * How would you commute to work?
 * Trick questions
     * Have you ever had an issue with a coworker or boss?
 How did you resolve it?
     * Where do you see yourselves in 10 years?